jonathanye29/unit1_repo/README.md

     print(f"{colors[2]}{fonts[0]}You have created a transaction for {cost}MKR for {cats[expensemenu - 1]} on {date}.{end_code}")
 ```

 This is the code that allows the user to create a transaction.
 It first verifies an option the user inputs, 1-5, which defines each expense category.
 Then based off of the option, the transaction will be created under that category.
-The code opens "sheet.csv" as a file, and adds the data inputed by the user.
 The code asks for the expense type, date, and cost.
-To prevent user error, the date is verified by section.
-First month, then day, then year.
-If they type anything other than what the instructions prompt, and error message will print and they will be given the chance the try again.
+To prevent user error, the data is verified by section.
 After all the data is gathered, it is neatly compiled and added into the database file "sheet.csv".
+I tried to make this as simple as possible by keeping it short.
+The client will only need to enter three different pieces of information.
+By validating each of the users input, it makes the information much easier to orangize.
+Instead of having to take out each number or word out from the inputs, it is easily organized and put into categories.

 ## Transaction history spreadsheet